 “GitHub Copilot and open source laundering” by Drew DeVault points out that Copilot seemingly exists to allow commercial projects to use open source code without complying with licensing restrictions.

-(Update 5/6) One of the more convincing counter-arguments to this post is that local LLMs have such advantages they’ll ultimately win over closed APIs like OpenAI’s and adoption will be easy bcause the API isn’t very complicated.
+(Update 4/24) One of the more convincing counter-arguments against this post is that local LLMs have such advantages they’ll ultimately win over closed APIs like OpenAI’s and adoption will be easy bcause the API isn’t very complicated.
 I think there are certainly advantages to local LLMs, but I’m not sure people or businesses will naturally flock over to them.

-- A case for client-side machine learning by Chris Fleetwood is a pretty good analysis of the advantages of running LLMs locally (although I’m deeply skeptical of the “Software 2.0 paradigm” he casually mentions).
+- A case for client-side machine learning is a pretty good analysis (although ‘m deeply skeptical of the “Software 2.0 paradigm” he casually mentions).

 So what do I think about halting “giant AI experiments”?
 While I think AI research should focus on ethical concerns and a deeper understanding of the models that exist rather than chasing higher parameter counts or training set sizes, I’m not sure whether a pause is feasible or the right way to conceptualize it.
 Regardless, the audience of this blog post are users, advocates, and developers of free and open source software who have influence in their community but not at Google, OpenAI, or other large tech companies. ↩